omkarbajaj073/ai-travel-assistant/README.md

    - No protection against spam or abuse

 7. **Limited Testing**:
-   - Unit tests are not implemented
-   - Integration tests are not implemented
    - Only manual testing was performed

 8. **Schema Validation**:
    - Itinerary schema validation happens client-side only
-   - No server-side validation of itinerary structure
    - Legacy format transformations may fail on unusual data structures

 9. **Storage Limits**:
    - No explicit handling of Durable Object storage limits
-   - Large conversation histories may cause issues
-   - No cleanup mechanism for old conversations

 10. **Production Readiness**:
     - Error logging is basic
     - No monitoring or alerting configured
     - No analytics or usage tracking

-### Potential Failure Points

-1. **AI Model Availability**: If Workers AI service is unavailable, the application will fail silently
-2. **Durable Object Migration**: If Durable Object schema changes, migration logic is not implemented
-3. **Concurrent Updates**: While Durable Objects provide atomicity, race conditions could still occur in the Worker layer
-4. **Message History Growth**: No pagination or cleanup for message history - could grow unbounded
-5. **Location Services**: Geolocation API failures are not handled gracefully
-6. **JSON Parsing**: Malformed JSON from AI responses could break the application
-7. **Browser Compatibility**: Limited testing on different browsers - may have compatibility issues

-### Recommendations for Production

-Before deploying to production, consider:

-1. Implementing comprehensive error handling and user feedback
-2. Adding authentication and user management
-3. Implementing rate limiting and abuse prevention
-4. Adding server-side validation for all inputs
-5. Implementing proper logging and monitoring
-6. Adding unit and integration tests
-7. Implementing conversation cleanup and archival policies
-8. Adding backup and recovery mechanisms
-9. Performance testing under load
-10. Security audit of all input handling

 ## How to Run